 Welcome to FCRR!
-We are dedicated to ensuring that all children read.
-Learning to read begins at home through everyday interactions with children, long before they attend school.
+We are dedicated to ensuring that all children are reading and succeeding in school.
+Children begin to learn to read at home through consistent interactions with parents and caregivers.
+This learning continues as children grow and learn in school.
 Here, parents, caregivers, and families can find resources to support their children’s reading.
-FCRR empowers you to use these resources to make evidence-informed decisions to improve reading for all learners.
+FCRR invites you to use the resources below to make evidence-based and evidence-informed decisions to improve reading for all learners.

 In response to the global COVID-19 pandemic, a team of researchers, teachers, and families at FCRR collaborated to produce demonstration videos of FCRR’s Student Center Activities that would be most applicable to use at home and in summer programs.
 The videos feature a diverse array of families and caregivers supporting children’s learning of various reading and literacy skills.
 The videos and activities are available on FCRR’s YouTube Channel, with more being produced every year.

 Developed by the team at the Regional Educational Laboratory—Southeast, these Family Activities have easy-to-follow instructions to help your child practice foundational reading skills.
 We invite you to view the short Family Videos for tips on how to use the activities to help your child grow as a reader.
 Using the Family Activities at home can help your child develop language, link sounds to letters, blend letters and word parts to read and write words and read for understanding.
 The activities were created activities based on the What Works Clearinghouse practice guides, Foundational Skills to Support Reading for Understanding in Kindergarten Through 3rd Grade.

 Join Kayla, a young girl with a secret, as she confronts reading challenges in the adventurous series, The Uncanny Chronicles.
 Developed by the team at FCRR and the National Center on Improving Literacy, each issue and episode presents Kayla with new obstacles, from struggling with dyslexia to coping with social and emotional issues.
 While young viewers will delight in watching Kayla tackle her problems with fanciful ingenuity, parents and caregivers will expand their understanding of these topics through embedded evidence-based resources.
 Click here to learn more about Uncanny Chronicles.